SebMouren/command-line-api-wiki/Concepts.md

 ### Root Command

 The root command in `System.CommandLine` corresponds to your app itself.
-In the following example, the executable name is `myapp` and the room command name is `myapp`.
+In the following example, the executable name is `myapp` and the root command name is `myapp`.

 ```shell
 > myapp [parse]